 It might be tempting to consider the construction of the virtual circle as less revolutionary than I propose here.
 Granted, the justifications for truth and goodness it delivers to the thinker through the principle of non-contradiction must be inexplicable to one of differing experience, which means everyone else, and the private warrants thus created might seem no more ineffable or less indubitable than religious commitments have always been.
 Revelations and mystic visions cannot be publicly justified any more than the pronouncements of the virtual circle.
 Besides, haven’t persons always formed their schemas of truth, goodness, and beauty by a combination of public truths and private beliefs (see “Knowledge, Trust, and Belief”) ?
 Haven’t they always tried to reconcile their hopes and their knowledge (see “Better, Blended Systems of Knowledge”) ?
 That is true, of course, but their efforts were always yoked to some external, public source that served to both ground their judgments in reality and permit public reconciliation of their disagreements by appeal to either common warrants or common axioms of commitment (see “The Axioms of Moral Systems”).
 Authority served as both an indubitable and entirely public warrant during its era of dominance.
 Its spectacular collapse led to a less certain and less public set of warrants that eventually found experience too compromised to warrant its declarations.
 It was forced to pin its hopes upon universal reasoning as experience’s interpreter, but the unique circumstances of the last two centuries have cast that public source of knowledge into doubt as well.
 What postmodernism offers is private experience and private reasoning produced by it.
 It untethers us.

 Now this method of warrant is convenient because it accords with the pragmatic mood of the times and maximizes persons’ freedom to choose, even to choose the degree of logical rigor to apply to their filter of non-contradiction (see “The Problem of Moral Pragmatism“).
 But that same lightness of moral being also compels acceptance of every other virtual circle as carrying equal moral weight or lack of it and so offers no means to resolve conflict.
 Ideally, this might be expected to produce a magnificent cultural tolerance, but since cultures exist to arbitrate and direct the choices of their members so as to minimize conflict and further their interests, the universal result is distrust, suspicion, and charges of bad faith in the implementation of power (see “Two Senses of the Common Good”).
-The entirely predictable consequence is a total confusion about the moral authority of culture (see “Alienation of Civil Affection“ for a related source of confusion).
+These characteristic qualities of the postmodernist’s assumptions can be easily observed by noting her response to any declaration that deviates from her own virtual circle, which must necessarily include nearly all goodness claims not based on identity.
+Rather than seek the claim’s warrant, she will examine the speaker’s motive, searching for bias and eddies of power.
+This immediate turn from veracity to vector of truth and goodness claims has thoroughly eroded any hope of cultural consensus.
+It is one of the hallmarks of the virtual circle, along with an innate suspicion of all institutional authorities as fixed agents of abuse (see “Authority, Trust, and Knowledge“).
+The entirely predictable consequence is a total confusion about and even hostility toward any moral basis of culture (see “Alienation of Civil Affection“ ).
 Since the virtual circle concept and all theories of cultural relativism that derive from it deny to culture and law the implements of true moral power, we see ostensibly informed persons condemning obvious violations of moral law in terms better suited to transgressions of etiquette.
 “Murder,” they claim, “is inappropriate.”
 Such attenuation of the moral sense is a necessary consequence of postmodernism and a sign of our times.